Soda4u/SQL-Practice/README.md

 # SQL-Practice

-In my journey from a chemistry associate into data analysis, I am constantly looking for ways to learn and develop new skills, especially for languages like SQL. [sql-practice.com](https://www.sql-practice.com/) is a website I came across while looking for ways to do just that.
+In my journey of learning data tools, I am constantly looking for ways to learn and develop new skills, especially for languages like SQL. [sql-practice.com](https://www.sql-practice.com/) is a website I came across while looking for ways to do just that.
 It is a simple website, where a user is prompted to answer a question through SQL queries, categorized by varying levels of difficulty.

 I completed the availble prompts from all difficulty catergories, and wanted to upload it into my github to access whenever I needed to, and to show my accomplishments.